 In 2017, the legislature passed SB 5241 and HB 1444, amending RCW 28A.320.192.
-And this year, the legislature passed HB 1295 (2021), which also amended this RCW.
+In 2021, the legislature passed HB 1295, which also amended this RCW.
 These bills instituted a renewed effort to eliminate barriers and facilitate the on-time grade level progression and graduation of students experiencing certain challenges.

 All of these bills require districts to adopt credit consolidation, partial credit, and course waiving practices to facilitate the on-time graduation of highly mobile students, including youth experiencing homelessness, students in Foster Care (dependent children), At-Risk Youth (ARY), Children in Need of Services (CHINS), and students who are in, or have been released from, an institutional education facility.
+HB 1295 requires districts to award at least one credit for students who passed a GED test and who were in an institutional education setting.

-The practices outlined in this legislation can help school counselors, registrars and other record keeping staff piece together mobile students' academic records in a more cohesive way.
+The practices outlined in this legislation can help school counselors, registrars, and other recordkeeping staff piece together mobile students' academic records in a more cohesive way.
 An Implementation Guide for supporting highly mobile students via partial credit practices is posted on OSPI's Homeless Education website.